-The 2016 Incentive Compensation Plan includes the following features that protect the interests of our shareholders:
+The 2016 Plan includes the following features that protect the interests of our shareholders and will continue to include such features if the amendment is approved:

-Administration by a Compensation Committee composed entirely of independent directors.
+Administration by a compensation committee composed entirely of independent directors.

-A fixed number of shares available for grant that will not automatically increase because of an "evergreen" feature.
+The number of shares available for grant will not automatically increase because of an "evergreen" feature.

-Exercise prices (when applicable) must be at least 100% of fair market value on the date of the award.
+Exercise prices (if applicable) must be at least 100% of fair market value on the date of the award.